JennEYoon/fastai-deep-learning/README.md

 # fastai-dl-study repo

+### Update Nov 11, 2022:
+  * Fastai release stable diffusion notebooks as YouTube videos 9, 9a, 9b, 10.
+See 2022 Queensland class.

 ### Update, September 2022:
-  * Started 2022 version of Fast.AI class.
+  * Started 2022 version of Fast.AI deep learning class.
   * Fastbook and fastai library folders -- updated, July 2022.

 This repo was reorganized on 10/18/2021.
 My purpose was to consolidate my study notes from "deep-learning" repo with fastai v2 library study and fastai based apps.